erdnaxe/kraby/docs/implementations_ppo.md

 Some notebooks are available in `kraby/notebooks/stablebaselines/`.

 ### Using OpenAI Spinning Up PPO (PyTorch)

+[OpenAI Spinning Up](https://spinningup.openai.com/en/latest/) is a more recent implementation than OpenAI Baselines.
+It is geared toward giving a well-documented code repository of short implementations of key algorithms.

 For an easier setup you may use Docker to isolate the requirements.
 Install `docker` and `nvidia-container-toolkit`,